nathlaoss/Big-Five-data-analysis/README.md

 - The traits aren't strongly correlated with each other
 - The Big Five model seems to have been most known among English-speaking and Scandinavian countries at the time of this survey operating time
 - The questionnaire was most popular among young people aged around 17-25 years
+- The model appears to resemble some tendencies observable in the real world